-Pacific Grove will address the medical components of treatment while participants engage in our outpatient programs.
+Our clinic will address the medical components of treatment while participants engage in our outpatient programs.
 Our programs focus on the whole person, or taking into account the connection of the mind and the body as being parts of the individual.
 It is for this reason, participants in the program will be monitored daily by nursing staff and then weekly by their psychiatrist for medication monitoring and medication assisted treatment when needed.
 Medication assisted treatment includes primary health, pain, detoxification medications, and maintenance medications.

 Group therapy is an effective way for persons in recovery to bond over past experiences and current obstacles related to recovery.
-Groups are counselor-facilitated with relaxation and visualization exercises, role-play exercises, discussions, and workbook exercises.
+At our clinic, groups are counselor-facilitated with relaxation and visualization exercises, role-play exercises, discussions, and workbook exercises.
 The psychoeducational sessions cover topics such as drug education, relapse prevention, and available self-help groups.
 The experientially-based, or interactive sessions, are designed to enhance the participant’s level of functioning in certain key life areas that are often neglected with prolonged drug use: Physical, emotional, and social wellbeing, adult education opportunities, vocational development, daily living skills, spirituality/recovery, sexuality, and recreation/leisure.
 These sessions include a large amount of role-play with time to actively process personal issues and learn how to cope with everyday stressors.

 Family Group Therapy

 The adolescent program includes a Saturday Family Group component.
 Family group is an opportunity for participants and their families to work through issues and gain education and insight with other participants and families experiencing similar problems.
 This platform allows families to bond with others, reach out to natural supports, and have safe space to speak to others and get feedback on personal family issues they are facing.
 This group is sometimes divided into several break-out groups addressing different topics.
 For instance, the big group may be divided into smaller groups that each address a different topic impacting the participants’ addiction.
-Examples of break-out sessions include: Divorce, self-harm behaviors, family addiction cycles, and so on.
+Examples of break-out sessions at our clinic include: Divorce, self-harm behaviors, family addiction cycles, and so on.

-Pacific Grove Hospital counselors meet with the individual and family to work towards a treatment plan for aftercare.
+Counselors at our clinic meet with the individual and family to work towards a treatment plan for aftercare.
 It is important that the participant’s support system be involved during treatment and after discharge.
 Upon admission to outpatient programs, counselors are working to help participants find appropriate step-down supports, including support groups, 12-Step meetings, volunteering, and community based activities nearest to the participant.
 Participants’ guardians are REQUIRED to participate in Saturday Family Group and Family Counseling sessions.
 Families are involved with the admission process and asked to make the same commitment to treatment like their child does.
 Adolescent treatment is most effective when the child, family, and natural supports rally around the recovery plan together as a team effort.

 Random Drug Testing